omikun/HexDSL/bgdl_goals.md

     play:
         print 'get one more card?'
         if ask yesno then
     	    getCard
         endif

     getCard:
+    	print hand
         hand += pickCards
         add card to player.hand
         print 'split hand?'
         if ask yesno then
     	    #this might be very complicated...
         endif

     setup: